 Nature, Quality and Extent of Services.
 The Board considered the terms of the Agreements, including the scope of advisory services provided under the Agreements.
-The Board noted that, under the Agreements, DIMA and RREEF provide portfolio management services to the Fund and that, pursuant to a separate administrative services agreement, DIMA provides administrative services to the Fund.
+The Board noted that, under the Agreements.
+DIMA and RREEF provide portfolio management services to the Fund and that, pursuant to a separate administrative services agreement, DIMA provides administrative services to the Fund.
 The Board considered the experience and skills of senior management and investment personnel and the resources made available to such personnel.
-The Board also considered the risks to DIMA in sponsoring or managing the Fund, including financial, operational and reputational risks, the potential economic impact to DIMA from such risks and DIMA's approach to addressing such risks.
+The Board also considered the risks to DIMA in sponsoring or managing the Fund. including financial, operational and reputational risks, the potential economic impact to DIMA from such risks and DIMA's approach to addressing such risks.
 Throughout the course of the year, the Board also received information regarding DIMA's oversight of fund sub-advisors, including RREEF.
 The Board reviewed the Fund's performance over short-term and long-term periods and compared those returns to various agreed-upon performance measures, including market index(es) and a peer universe compiled using information supplied by Morningstar Direct ("Morningstar"), an independent fund data service.
 The Board also noted that it has put into place a process of identifying "Funds in Review" (e.g., funds performing poorly relative to a peer universe), and receives additional reporting from DIMA regarding such funds and, where appropriate, DIMA's plans to address underperformance.
 The Board believes this process is an effective manner of identifying and addressing underperforming funds.
-Based on the information provided, the Board noted that, for the one-, three- and five-year periods ended December 31, 2021, the Fund's performance (Class A shares) was in the 1st quartile of the applicable Morningstar universe (the 1st quartile being the best performers and the 4th quartile being the worst performers).
-The Board also observed that the Fund has underperformed its benchmark in the one-, three- and five-year periods ended December 31, 2021.
+Based on the information provided, the Board noted that, for the one-, three- and five-year periods ended December 31, 2021, the Fund's performance (Class A shares) was in the 1st guartile, 1st quartile and 3rd quartile, respectively, of the applicable Morningstar universe (the 1st quartile being the best performers and the 4th quartile being the worst performers).
+The Board also observed that the Fund has outperformed its benchmark in the three-year period and has underperformed its benchmark in the one- and five-year periods ended December 31, 2021.